 All Quads, No Hamstrings

 Squat-heavy routines neglect hamstrings.
-Include at least 2 direct hamstring exercises every leg day for balance and injury prevention.
+Include direct hamstring work regularly, usually through a hinge and/or leg curl pattern, for balance and injury prevention.

 Shallow Squats

 Half-rep squats limit quad and glute development.
-Aim for at least parallel depth (hip crease below knee) for full muscle recruitment.
+Aim for at least parallel depth, and go deeper when mobility and structure allow it.

 Neglecting Calves